With the large number of cashback and rewards websites out there, you might wonder if RebatesMe is worth the trouble.

 To help you compare RebatesMe to other sites, we sampled cashback offer rates from a handful of popular retailers.

-These numbers were collected in October 2021, and represent the same merchants we’ve used in our other cashback portal reviews.
+These numbers were collected in January 2024, and represent the same merchants we’ve used in our other cash-back portal reviews.

 Number of Merchants